ChauhanOO7/employ-management/README.md

 # download backend and frontend folder on your local system with the help of  git clone <repository_url>

-Backend:
+a.Backend:

 first start with Backend.

 Steps:

-Navigate to the Project Directory: Use the cd command to navigate to the directory where your Node.js application is located.
+1. Navigate to the Project Directory: Use the cd command to navigate to the directory where your Node.js application is located.

-Install Dependencies: If the application has dependencies listed in a package.json file,run npm install to install them.
+2. Install Dependencies: If the application has dependencies listed in a package.json file,run npm install to install them.

-Start the Application: Run the Node.js application.
+3. Start the Application: Run the Node.js application.

 Common commands include npm start, node app.js, or a custom script defined in the package.json file.

-Access the Application: Once the application is running, open a web browser and go to
+4. Access the Application: Once the application is running, open a web browser and go to

 http://localhost:port